MicrosoftDocs/winrt-api/windows.ui.composition/visual_rotationaxis.md

 ## -description
 The axis to rotate the visual around.
 Animatable.

-This property is animatable and can be associated with a [KeyFrameAnimation](keyframeanimation.md) or [ExpressionAnimation](expressionanimation.md) using [CompositionObject::StartAnimation](compositionobject_startanimation.md).

-[Visual](visual.md) supports two forms of rotation, by axis-angle, and by orientation.

 ## -property-value
 The axis to rotate the visual around.
 For example, a value of Vector3(1,0,0) indicates rotation along the x-axis.

 ## -remarks

+This property can be animated.
+Call [CompositionObject.StartAnimation](compositionobject_startanimation_709050842.md) to associate it with a [CompositionAnimation](https://docs.microsoft.com/windows/uwp/composition/composition-animation).

+[Visual](visual.md) supports two forms of rotation, by axis-angle, and by orientation.

 ## -examples